cccontro/contro/docs/background.md

 ASPIC^+^ [@Modgil2013] was conceived as a general abstract model of structured argumentation, and reading through the detail of the way it represents knowledge, constructs arguments, and identifies conflicts, it clearly draws in elements of many different argumentation systems.
 However, it only considers one method for establishing which arguments are acceptable, the Dung semantics.
 For a good overview see [@vanEemeren2014].

+Historically, the ASPIC + framework originates from the European ASPIC project that ran from 2004 to 2007, which (among other things) aimed to integrate and consolidate the main approaches to structured argumentation.
+The first relevant publication was Caminada and Amgoud (2007), which also introduced the idea of desirable properties (rationality postulates) for structured argumentation.
+The ASPIC + framework as published in this paper was generalised and extended in Prakken (2010) and Modgil and Prakken (2013) so as to capture a broader range of instantiating concrete logics (Besnard & Hunter 2009), other structured general accounts of argumentation (Amgoud & Besnard 2009, Bondarenko, Dung, Kowalski, & Toni 1997), and to account for the use of preferences to decide which attacks succeed as defeats.
+Unless indicated otherwise, the version of ASPIC + presented here is the one of Modgil and Prakken (2013).

 ASPIC project (Argumentation Service Platform with Integrated Components) ASPIC+ is not a system but a framework for specifying systems [@Modgil2013]